 Structual Biology of Viral-Host Interactions

 Adeno-associated Virus (AAV) is being developed as a vector for gene therapy - to transport DNA into cells to remedy the effects of genetic defects.
 The outer protein shells of viruses are responsible for receptor attachment in cell entry and are recognized by antibodies in immune neutralization.
 Studies focus on the virus structure and its interactions with host molecules by x-ray crystallography, electron microscopy and molecular biology.
+Using genome-wide screening, we recently identified the protein receptor required for AAV entry, and now we are pursuing its structure in complex with the virus.
 The motivation is both pure & applied, to advance the fundamental understanding of viral-host interactions, to learn how to re-target vectors to different cells, and how to evade immune neutralization of therapeutic vectors.

 Enzyme Mechanism & Dynamics